Time-dependent influence metric for cascade dynamics on networks: Real-world networks

-Similar conclusions can be drawn from Fig.~\ref{figrealworld}(b), which compares influence metrics for the meme propagation model described in Sec.~\ref{sec:memeprop} (with $\mu=0.3$) running on the real Twitter network of the Spanish 15M movement \cite{borge11,gonzalez11}.
+Another example of dynamics on a real-world network structure is shown in Fig.~\ref{figrealworld}(b), which compares influence metrics for the meme propagation model described in Sec.~\ref{sec:memeprop} (with $\mu=0.3$) running on the real Twitter network of the Spanish 15M movement \cite{borge11,gonzalez11}.
 This network contains $N=87,569$ nodes, with mean degree $z=69$, and $44\%$ of the directed links are reciprocated (i.e., node $j$ follows node $i$ on Twitter and node $i$ also follows node $j$).
 Despite the non-treelike character of this network, the tree-size influence metric again outperforms all the other metrics in identifying the nodes that seed the largest cascades.